priyanshscpp/Custom-TCP-IP-Stack/README.md

 ```

 ### Set TCP flag active
-RawTCP uses [hexadecimal notation](https://synfinner.blog/tcp-flags-hex-values) for the TCP flags.
+Xing uses [hexadecimal notation](https://synfinner.blog/tcp-flags-hex-values) for the TCP flags.
 Multiple flags can be set at the same time by adding their values.
 ```c
 //Setting both SYN and FIN flags set_TCP_flags(packet, 0x03);
 ```
-RawTCP manages the recomputation of the checksums automatically.
+Xing manages the recomputation of the checksums automatically.

 ### Sending packet to destination
 ```c